trueos/pcbsd/src-qt5/docs/controlpanel.rst

 PersonaCrypt
 ------------

 TrueOS® provides support for PersonaCrypt.
 A PersonaCrypt device is a removable USB media, such as a USB stick, which has been formatted with ZFS and encrypted with GELI.
-This device is used to hold a specific user's home directory, meaning that they can securely transport and access their personal files on any
-TrueOS® 10.1.2 or higher system.
+This device is used to hold a specific user's home directory, meaning that they can securely transport and access their personal files on any TrueOS® or PC-BSD® 10.1.2 or higher system.
 This can be used, for example, to securely access one's home directory from a laptop, home computer, and work computer.
 The device is protected by an encryption key and a password which is, and should be, separate from the user's login password.

 .. note:: when a user is configured to use a PersonaCrypt device, that user can not login using an unencrypted session on the same system.
    In other words, the PersonaCrypt username is reserved for PersonaCrypt use.
 If you need to login to both encrypted and unencrypted sessions on the same system, create two different user accounts, one for each type of session.

 PersonaCrypt uses GELI's ability to split the key into two parts: one being your passphrase, and the other being a key stored on disk.
-Without both of these parts, the media cannot be decrypted.
+Withou t both of these parts, the media cannot be decrypted.
 This means that if somebody steals the key and manages to get your password, it is still worthless without the system it was paired with.

 .. warning:: USB devices can and do eventually fail.
 Always backup any important files stored on the PersonaCrypt device to another device or system.

 Advanced Mode can be used to initialize a PersonaCrypt device for any created user, **except** for the currently logged in user.
 In the example shown in
 :numref:`Figure %s: Initialize PersonaCrypt Device <user5>`, a new user, named *dlavigne*, has been created and the entry for that user has been clicked.

 .. _user5:

 .. figure:: images/user5.png

 Before a user is configured to use PersonaCrypt on a TrueOS® system, two buttons are available in the "PersonaCrypt" section of "Advanced Mode".
 Note that this section is hidden if the currently logged in user is selected.
-Also, if you have just created a user and do not see these options, click "Apply" then re-highlight the user to display these options:
+Also, if you have just created a user and do not see these options, click "Apply" then re-highlight the user to display these
+options:

 * **Import Key:** if the user has already created a PersonaCrypt device on another TrueOS® system, click this button to import a previously saved copy of the key associated with the device.
 Once the key is imported, the user can now login to this computer using PersonaCrypt.

 * **Initialize Device:** used to prepare the USB device that will be used as the user's home directory.

 To prepare a PersonaCrypt device for this user, insert a USB stick and click "Initialize Device".
 A pop-up menu will indicate that the current contents of the device will be wiped and that the device must be larger than the user's current home directory.

 .. warning:: since the USB stick will hold the user's home directory and files, ensure that the stick is large enough to meet the anticipated storage needs of the home directory.
 Since the stick will be reformatted during the initialization process, make sure that any current data on the stick that you need has been copied elsewhere.
    Also, the faster the stick, the better the user experience while logged in.

 Press "OK" in the pop-up menu.
 This will prompt you to input and confirm the password to associate with the device.
 Another message will ask if you are ready.
 Click "Yes" to initialize the device.
 The User Manager screen will be greyed out while the device is prepared.
 Once the initialization is complete, the User Manager screen will change to display the device's key options, as seen in :numref:`Figure %s: PersonaCrypt Key Options <user6>`.

 .. _user6: